angular/protractor/docs/debugging.md

 ```

 Jasmine tests have a timeout which can be set
-- By setting `jasmineNodeOpts.defaultTimeoutInterval` in the config
+- By setting `jasmineNodeOpts.defaultTimeoutInterval` in the config, or
-- By setting `jasmine.getEnv().defaultTimeoutInterval = myNumber;` in your test
+- By setting `jasmine.getEnv().defaultTimeoutInterval = myNumber;` in your test,
+  or
 - By adding a third parameter, timeout in ms, to your spec
   `it('should pass', function() {...}, 5555);`